notsapinho/instagram-profile-downloader/README.md

 # instagram-profile-downloader
-Simple app to download instagram account posts.
+Simple app to download instagram whole accounts.

 You can use this application to download posts from accounts. `(We support private accounts!)`